paryanimohit1/LinkedList-JavaScript/README.md

 # LinkedList-JavaScript
-Linked List implemented in JavaScript.
+Linked List & Circular Linked List implemented in JavaScript.
 Following is the list of functions available:
 1. addAtPosition
 2. addAtEnd